 • Employees may end up not feeling valued.

-Hierarchy culture is what most think of as the classic organizational structure; there is a boss at the top and a clear chain of command all the way down.
-These companies have a clear hierarchy, with each employee having a clearly defined boss above them.
-They often have strict guidelines and procedures for how things function, whether that be dress codes or sending emails.
+Hierarchy culture is what many think of as the most classic of the organizational culture types.
+Companies with a hierarchy culture have a boss at the top and a clear chain of command all the way down.
+Each employee has a clearly defined boss above them, and there are usually strict guidelines for how things function, whether that be dress codes or sending emails.

-Though you may think this type of organizational culture would be limited to older, larger, more established companies, many newer companies both large and small have this type of culture as well.
-That being said, many younger people find this sort of structure dated and limiting.
+Though you may think this type of organizational culture would be limited to older, larger, more established companies, many newer companies, both large and small, have this type of culture as well.
+That said, many younger people find this type of organizational work culture dated and limiting.

 Strengths of Hierarchy Culture